 “You know, David,” she said sadly, “My parents predicted that they might grow apart, separated for three years during her residency.
 I just didn’t want to believe them.”

 “It’s for the best,” he said.
 “Better to break up now than later when kids come along.”
 He hoped she could not hear the sudden hoarseness in his voice.

-“What happened?” he asked, voice hoarse.
+“What happened?” he then asked.

 “Top three guesses?” she asked.